ZakKeith.com

 The popularity of Angkor generated by Mouhot’s writings, led to popular support for a major French role in its study and preservation.
 The French carried out the majority of research work on Angkor until recently.

-Some have argued that Mouhot may have been a tool for French colonialism and the annexation of territories which followed shortly after his death.
-To be fair however, Mouhot himself, while having displayed the traits of a Euro-supremacist like so many of his contemporaries, did not seem to be a hardcore colonialist, for he occasionally doubted the beneficial effects of European colonization:
+Some have argued that Mouhot may have been a tool for French colonialism and the annexation of territories that followed shortly after his death.
+To be fair however, although Mouhot had displayed the traits of a Euro-supremacist like so many of his contemporaries, he did not seem to be a hardcore colonialist, for he occasionally doubted the beneficial effects of European colonization:

 “Will the present movement of the nations of Europe towards the East result in good by introducing into these lands the blessings of our civilization?
 Or shall we, as blind instruments of boundless ambition, come hither as a scourge, to add to their present miseries?”

-Mouhot’s writings—his travel journals—are immortalized in Voyage dans les royaumes de Siam, de Cambodge, de Laos et autres parties centrales de l’Indochine (published 1863, 1864) — English title: Travels in the Central Parts of Indo-China, Cambodia and Laos During the Years 1858,1859, and 1860. (see Literature section below)
+Mouhot’s writings — his travel journals — are immortalized in Voyage dans les royaumes de Siam, de Cambodge, de Laos et autres parties centrales de l’Indochine (published 1863, 1864) — English title: Travels in the Central Parts of Indo-China, Cambodia and Laos During the Years 1858,1859, and 1860.

 • Encyclopedia Britannica